Ritzoosk/reading-notes/README.md

 ###  About me
 I am Ted Knecht I love * * VR.
 I enjoy 3D printing and prototyping in my off time.
 I have a 6 year old son who is pretty excited to learn to code as well, once I explained how Minecraft was made and what "Mods" are :laughing:
-I did nearly 11 years in the Navy as an avionic technician, did one depolyment on board a carrier and another to a station in Misawa, Japan :jp:
+I did nearly 11 years in the Navy as an avionic technician, did one depolyment on board a carrier to the Persian Gulf and another to a shore station in Misawa, Japan :jp:

 ###  My Portfolio